the-artinet-project/artinet-sdk/README.md

 We are excited to introduce new capabilities for deploying agents directly onto the artinet.

-In this weeks release, we've added a `testDeployment` utility which is available for all users letting you bundle and test your agent logic in a temporary sandboxed environment.
+We've added a `testDeployment` utility which is available for all users letting you bundle and test your agent logic in a temporary sandboxed environment.

-**ARTINET BETA USERS!** You'll soon be getting access to full deployment functionalities allowing you to host your agents on the artinet for free!
+**QUICK-AGENTS ARE HERE!** Use the new `fullDeployment` utility, which allows direct deployment of your bundled agent code and `AgentCard` to the Artinet platform (requires an `ARTINET_API_KEY`).

 To join the beta waitlist, please email us at humans@artinet.io and stay tuned for more updates!